jeremytammik/rvtmetaprop/README.md

 Retranslation of the updated BIM to Forge completes the round trip.

-In order to enable the round trip intact, it has to limits the meta property data types and group names to those supported by Revit shared parameters:
+In order to enable the round trip intact, the meta property data types and group names are restricted to those supported by Revit shared parameters:

 - Data types &ndash; restricted to Revit parameter storage types
     - Text